-- This is the schedule of public events — “Knights Under The Stars” — for the Spring 2017 semester.
+- This was the schedule of public events — “Knights Under The Stars” — for the Spring 2017 semester.

 - In the table below, green means we are open, red means closed due to weather, and purple means we haven’t decided yet.

-- Florida’s fickle weather means that we cannot be sure an Open House will occur until just before the scheduled time it starts!
+- Florida’s fickle weather means that we cannot be sure an event will occur until just before the scheduled time it starts!
 We’re sorry if that makes things logistically harder but we try to avoid situations where people needlessly come to the observatory.

-- Our next event is scheduled for Thursday March 30.
-On that night, check back here or on our Facebook or Twitter page an hour or so before the start time to see if weather will allow us to be open!
+- Our next event will be in September, date TBD.
+On that day, check back here or on our Facebook or Twitter page to see which day the weather will allow us to be open!

 - Scroll down to the bottom of this page to learn more about what happens at our KUTS events.